singaround/songbook/songs/docks-shanty-docks-shanty.md

 description: >-
   Carlo Ritchie, comedian and founder of the Redfern Shanty Club in Sydney, wrote this song based on the life of Jeanne de Clisson and kindly gave us permission to reproduce it here.
-We've struggled to find a version recorded online, but Hannah knows it!
+[Here's](https://www.youtube.com/watch?v=MMDxnAD1fmU) a version on YouTube.

   Born in 1300, Jeanne de Clisson and her third husband, Olivier, sided with